quasarresearchgroup/PreventCrowding-app/README.md

-# PreventCrowding
+# PreventCrowding App
-Prevent Crowding project
+Developped with Flutter/Dart in the scope of the Prevent Crowding project